Description by the therapist:

 Thanks to its tropism, I use it for various intestinal problems and to support digestion.
 It is also used for constipation.

 Chaga has healing effects and protects the gastric mucosa, both in the case of gastritis and ulcers.
 This effect is mainly attributed to betulinic acid.

-It has a pronounced anti-inflammatory effect, and I recommend it for intestinal inflammation.
 It can both stimulate and dampen the immune system, which is excellent for various autoimmune problems.
 And thanks to tropism to the digestive tract, it is used as a complementary treatment for Crohn’s disease or ulcerative colitis.